Snaacky/thewiki/docs/tutorials/comparison.md

 - Name the collection appropriately for Slow.pics, get the TMDB ID from <https://www.themoviedb.org/> and paste it in the TMDB box, with it correctly set to Movie/TV depending on the content.
 - Set the tag to the same name as listed on TMDB.
 - Set "Delete After" to your desired value, by default comps expire after 2 years of not being viewed.
-- Under `random` you may specify an additional frame amount for VS-Preview to pick at random, recommended to help fill the comparison with more frames.
+- Under `random` you may specify an additional frame amount for VSPreview to pick at random, recommended to help fill the comparison with more frames.
 - Untick `Current frame` as you likely don't want that included.
 - Make sure your PNG compression is set to 0 (Max) under Settings -> Main